kevbite/kevbite.github.io/_posts/2023-02-24-failing-fast-with-invalid-configuration-in-dotnet.md

 info: Microsoft.AspNetCore.Routing.EndpointMiddleware[1]
       Executed endpoint 'HTTP: GET /'
 fail: Microsoft.AspNetCore.Diagnostics.DeveloperExceptionPageMiddleware[1]
-      An unhandled exception has occurred while executing the request.
-      Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'AppOptions' members: 'Message' with the error: 'The Message field is required.'. at Microsoft.Extensions.Options.OptionsFactory`1.Create(String name)
+      Unhandled exception.
+Microsoft.Extensions.Options.OptionsValidationException: DataAnnotation validation failed for 'AppOptions' members: 'Min' with the error: 'The Min field is required.'.; DataAnnotation validation failed for 'AppOptions' members: 'Max' with the error: 'The Max field is required.'.; DataAnnotation validation failed for 'AppOptions' members: 'Message' with the error: 'The Message field is required.'. at Microsoft.Extensions.Options.OptionsFactory`1.Create(String name)
          at Microsoft.Extensions.Options.UnnamedOptionsManager`1.get_Value()
          at Program.<>c.<<Main>$>b__0_0(IOptions`1 myOptions) in C:\dev\throw-away\FailFastConfig\Program.cs:line 13